GoogleChrome/developer.chrome.com/site/en/blog/better-youtube-web-part1/index.md

 ## Conclusion

-As a result of YouTube's investment in performance, watch pages load much faster with 76% of YouTube's mobile website URLs now passing Core Web Vitals metric thresholds.
+As a result of YouTube's investment in performance, watch pages load much faster with 76% of YouTube's mobile website URLs now passing Core Web Vitals metric thresholds in the field.
+On desktop, lab LCP for the watch page was reduced from approximately 4.6 seconds to 1.6 seconds.
 Interaction and rendering performance of the site, especially on the YouTube video player, are seeing up to 75% less time spent in JavaScript execution than before.

 {% Aside 'success' %}
 76% of YouTube's mobile web URLs now pass the Core Web Vitals metrics, with improvements to business metrics like watch time as a result.
 {% endAside %}

-Improvements to the performance of YouTube mobile web over the last year have also improved business metrics, including watch time and daily active users.
+Improvements to the performance of YouTube web over the last year have also improved business metrics, including watch time and daily active users.
 We look forward to exploring how more of these performance optimizations can be applied to the YouTube desktop site.

-In part two of this series, "Building an accessible web", you'll read how YouTube made their website more accessible for screen-reader users.
+In part two of this series, "Building an accessible web", you’ll read how YouTube made their website more accessible for screen-reader users.

 _With special thanks to Gilberto Cocchi, Lauren Usui, Benji Bear, Bo Aye, Bogdan Balas, Kenny Tran, Matthew Smith, Jeremy Wagner, Philip Walton, Leena Sahoni and both the YouTube and Chrome teams for their help._